 I've also applied a simple two-bin system to many of my items like shampoo, hair gel, shaving cream, etc. I always keep two on hand — when one is empty, I always have a spare ready to use and I can buy a replacement at my convenience.

 Does anyone else run their “home inventory” this way?
-Same thing could apply to kitchen items and food, don’t you think?
+The same thing could apply to kitchen items and food, don't you think?

 I like our kanban system because: